learning-zone/java-basics/java8-questions.md

 optional.get(); // "hello"
 optional.orElse( " ops ... " ); // "hello"
 ```
+#### Q. What is Stream?
+An interface `java.util.Stream` is a sequence of elements on which various operations can be performed.

+Operations on streams can be either intermediate (intermediate) or final (terminal) .
+Final operations return a result of a certain type, and intermediate operations return the same stream.
+Thus, you can build chains of several operations on the same stream.

+A stream can have any number of calls to intermediate operations and the last call to the final operation.
+At the same time, all intermediate operations are performed lazily and until the final operation is called, no actions actually happen (similar to creating an object `Thread`or `Runnable`, without a call `start()`).

+Streams are created based on sources of some, for example, classes from `java.util.Collection`.

+Associative arrays (maps), for example `HashMap`, are not supported.

+Operations on streams can be performed both sequentially and in parallel.

+Streams cannot be reused.
+As soon as some final operation has been called, the flow is closed.

+In addition to the universal object, there are special types of streams to work with primitive data types `int`, `long`and `double`: `IntStream`, `LongStream`and `DoubleStream`.
+These primitive streams work just like regular object streams, but with the following differences:

+* use specialized lambda expressions, for example, `IntFunction`or `IntPredicate`instead of `Function`and `Predicate`;
+* support additional end operations `sum()`, `average()`, `mapToObj()`.

 #### Q. What are the functional interfaces `Function<T,R>`, `DoubleFunction<R>`, `IntFunction<R>` and `LongFunction<R>`?
 `Function<T, R>`- the interface with which a function is implemented that receives an instance of the class `T` and returns an instance of the class at the output `R`.